Head Title 2

 3- The Freedom Struggle- its various stages and important contributors/contributions from different parts of the country.

-4- Post-independence consolidation and reorganization within the country (till 1965A.D.).
+4- And, Post-independence consolidation and reorganization within the country (till 1965A.D.)

-5- History of the world will include events from 18 century to middle of the 20 century such as French revolution of 1789, industrial revolution, World Wars, redraw of national boundaries, Socialism, Nazism, Fascism etc-their forms and effect on the society.
+5- Also, History of the world will include events from 18 century to the middle of the 20 century such as the French revolution of 1789, the industrial revolution, World Wars, redraw of national boundaries, Socialism, Nazism, Fascism, etc. their forms and effect on the society.

 6- Salient features of Indian Society and culture.

-8- Meaning of liberalization, privatization and globalization and their effects on economy, polity and social structure.
+8- Meaning of liberalization, privatization, and globalization and their effects on the economy, polity, and social structure.

 12- Oceanic resources of India and their potential.

-13- Human migration-refugee problem of the World with focus on India.
+13- Human migration-refugee problem of the World with a focus on India.

-14- Frontiers and boundaries with reference to Indian sub-continent.
+14- Frontiers and boundaries with reference to the Indian sub-continent.

-1- Indian Constitution- historical underpinnings, evolution, features, amendments, significant provisions and basis structure, Role of Supreme Court in evolution of basic provisions of Constitution.
+1- Indian Constitution- historical underpinnings, evolution, features, amendments, significant provisions and basic structure, Role of Supreme Court in the evolution of basic provisions of Constitution.

-3- Role of Finance Commission in Centre- State financial relations.
+3- Role of the Finance Commission in Centre-State financial relations.

 5- Comparison of the Indian constitutional scheme with that of other major democratic countries.

-6- Parliament and State legislatures- structure, functioning, conduct of business, powers and privileges and concerned issues.
+6- Parliament and State legislatures- structure, functioning, the conduct of business, powers and privileges, and concerning issues.

-14- Issues relating to development and management of Social Sector/Services relating to Health, Education , Human Resources.
+14- Issues relating to the development and management of Social Sector/Services relating to Health, Education, Human Resources.

-15- Issues relating to poverty and hunger, their implication on body politic.
+15- Issues relating to poverty and hunger, their implication on the body politic.

 16- Important aspects of governance.
 Transparency and accountability, e-governance applications, models, successes, limitations, and potential, citizens, charters and institutional measures.